-- Claims adjusters may view the Name, Social security number and Salary of contract holders when reviewing loss of salary compensation claims.
+- Claims adjusters may view the name, social security number and Salary of contract holders when reviewing loss of salary compensation claims.
 However, for financial privacy reasons, invoiced fees must not be disclosed.

-- Claims adjusters reviewing invoiced fees should not see Salary information or Social security numbers of contract holders.
+- Claims adjusters reviewing invoiced fees should not see salary information or Social security numbers of contract holders.

 - Adjusters should only see general information about contract holders assigned to their department, an agent or contractors of the department unless an explicit case assignment has been made.

-These use cases are principally wel-aligned with the capabilities of XACML.
+These use cases are principally well-aligned with the capabilities of XACML.
 The complexity of the business rules can easily be expressed in XACML policies.
 However, with large tables and large amounts of columns that may be sensitive for various reasons, row-level or cell-level security could require large numbers of XACML policy decisions.

 Axiomatics Reverse Query (ARQ) technology

 Capabilities of the XACML standard such as the XACML v3.0 Multiple Decision Profile or processing based on information passed as XACML Obligations can help handle such use cases.
 Axiomatics offers a technology platform which is even better suited for multi-dimensional filtering of large data sets to achieve fine-grained authorization: the Axiomatics Reveres Query (ARQ) technology solutions.
 With this technology added on top of an XACML Policy Decision Point, many different types of special-purpose filters can be offered with no or minimal authorization overhead.